The Middle Ages bequeathed to Burgundy a cluster of towns of inestimable beauty.

 The most interesting museum in the city is “Musée Nicéphore Niepce”, named after the man who invented photography in 1816.
 It shows an extensive collection of instruments of photography of the 19th century.

-The gothic cathedral, in the heart of the city, and the chapel and the pharmacy of the former hospital are also worth a visit.
+The Gothic cathedral (pictured on the left), in the heart of the city, and the chapel and the pharmacy of the former hospital are also worth a visit.